scribe-security/gatekeeper-valint/README.md

   * `target`: Evaluate policies scoped by the admission imageID.
   * `pipeline`: Evaluate policies scoped by the image build pipeline.
   * `product-key`: Evaluate policies scoped by a specific product.
-* `policy`: Set policy to evalute, for more details see  [enforcing SDLC policies](https://scribe-security.netlify.app/docs/guides/enforcing-sdlc-policy) or refer to our [policy reference guide](https://scribe-security.netlify.app/docs/valint/policies).
+* `policy`: Set policy to evaluate, for more details see  [enforcing SDLC policies](https://scribe-security.netlify.app/docs/guides/enforcing-sdlc-policy) or refer to our [policy reference guide](https://scribe-security.netlify.app/docs/valint/policies).

 > policy gate configuration are mapped to a configmap named `gatekeeper-valint-policies`.